Literature / Airman

 - Authority Equals Asskicking: King Nicholas.
 He was a skirmisher and balloonist during the American Civil War, and he's said to sleep on the window seat in his chambers because the bed is too soft.

-- Big Bad: Sir Hugo Bonvillain, high-ranking traitor and the man behind the plot for the throne.
+- Big Bad: Sir Hugo Bonvilain, high-ranking traitor and the man behind the plot for the throne.

 - Blind Musician: Linus Wynter.

-- Break the Cutie: Happens to Conor multiple times once he is sent to prison.
+- Break the Cutie: This happens to Conor multiple times once he is sent to prison.

 - Deadpan Snarker: Quite a few of the characters.
-Conor and Vigny often sparred verbally during sword practice, and that's just one example.
-Enters World of Snark at times.
+Conor and Vigny often sparred verbally during sword practice, and they're just two examples.
+This enters World of Snark at times.

 - Defeat Means Friendship: Otto Malarkey.